huggingface/dataset-viewer/jobs/cache_maintenance/README.md

 - `backfill-retryable-errors`: backfill the cache for retryable errors
 - `collect-cache-metrics`: compute and store the cache metrics
 - `collect-queue-metrics`: compute and store the queue metrics
-- `clean-directory`: clean obsolete files/directories for a given path
 - `post-messages`: post messages in Hub discussions
 - `skip`: do nothing